InCoB/browser-use-replit-api-webui-template/README.md

 *   Generate a secure secret key (e.g., a UUID) and set it for both variables in `.env`.
 *   `EXTERNAL_API_KEY`: Used by the Python backend (`api/auth.py`) to verify incoming requests to protected endpoints.
 *   `VITE_EXTERNAL_API_KEY`: Exposed specifically to the frontend build process (via Vite) so the UI (`client/src/lib/queryClient.ts`) can send the key in its requests to the backend. **Both variables in `.env` should have the same secret value.**

+*   **Resource Limits:** Monitor Replit Console for crashes due to memory/CPU limits.

+## Testing the API

+A simple Python script `api_test.py` is included to verify basic API functionality.

+1.  **Ensure the main application is running** (click the "Run" button).
+2.  **Configure `.env`:** Make sure `API_BASE_URL` and `EXTERNAL_API_KEY` are correctly set in your `.env` file.
+3.  **Run the test:** Open the **Shell** tab and execute:
+    ```bash
+    python api_test.py
+    ```
+4.  **Expected Output:** The script will attempt to create a simple task ("Go to example.com...") and poll for its status.
+It should print the progress and finish with a "completed" status and the extracted heading from example.com.
+It exits with code 0 on success and 1 on failure.

+This test helps confirm:
+*   The API server is running and accessible.
+*   API key authentication is working.
+*   The basic browser automation task lifecycle (create, run, complete) functions.

+## Known Issues ⚠️

+*   **Hardcoded Frontend API Key:** Due to an unresolved issue with Vite correctly loading `.env` variables prefixed with `VITE_` within this specific Replit environment, the frontend API key is currently **hardcoded** in `client/src/components/demo-console.tsx`.
+    *   **Action Required:** You **must** manually replace the placeholder key `'93ecb5a7-64f6-4d3c-9ba1-f5ca5eadc1f9'` inside the `fetchApi` and `postApi` functions in that file with the **same secret key** you set for `EXTERNAL_API_KEY` and `VITE_EXTERNAL_API_KEY` in your `.env` file.
+    *   Look for the `// TODO: Fix Vite .env loading and remove hardcoded key` comments.
+    *   Failure to do this will result in authentication errors when using the web UI.
+*   **`RuntimeError: Event loop is closed`:** You may occasionally see this error in the Replit Console logs *after* a browser task completes successfully.
+This appears related to the cleanup of asynchronous network resources (like those used by `httpx` within underlying libraries) after the background task's event loop has finished.
+In this template's current configuration, it usually doesn't affect the task's successful execution or results, but indicates imperfect async resource management during shutdown.